banacorn/agda-mode-vscode/README.md

 1. Go to "Preferences: Open Keyboard Shortcurs" and configure the keybinding of "Agda: Activate input method" (`agda-mode.input-symbol[Activate]`).
 2. Go to "Settings > Agda Mode > Input Method: Activation Key" and replace it with the same keybinding as above.

+## Debug Buffer

+Execute `Agda: Open Debug Buffer` in the *Command Palette* to open it.
+The number at the end of each message indicates its verbosity.

 ## Troubleshooting

 ### Agda files won't load, commands don't work